IHTSDO/authoring-ui/README.md

 ## App Structure

 The template application is based on a 'Folder per Feature' formula.
-Each significant component within the application should have it's own folder within the 'features' section.
+Each significant component within the application should have it's own folder within the 'components' section.
 This folder should contain a html template, javascript file (containing it's module definition, controller, config and any feature specific factories or services), and the feature's Karma unit test (via Jasmine.
 File name should be appended with .spec.js).

 Any modules, services, directives, filters etc should be included within the /shared directory.
 Here they will be picked up automatically by the compiler.